SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-01-straud-houndstooth.md

 > HERE, IN THIS PLACE.

 <br><i>Her eyes welled up as if she might shed tears but rather, she rushed forward and embraced me.
-Her hair smelled like fresh flowers but the metal adornments affixed to her jacket pushed into my flesh.
+Her hair smelled like fresh flowers but the metal adornments affixed to her jacket pressed into my flesh.
 She spoke in a whisper.</i>

 #### MIRIAM